snowplow/snowplow-flutter-tracker/README.md

 ```

 To track events, simply instantiate their respective types (e.g., `ScreenView`, `SelfDescribing`, `Structured`) and pass them to the `tracker.track` or `Snowplow.track` methods.
-Please refer to the documentation for specificiation of event properties.
+Please refer to the documentation for specification of event properties.

 ```dart
 // Tracking a screen view event